felipetovarhenao/gamut/docs/source/tutorials/audio-effects.rst

 Tutorial 9: Audio effects
 ============================

-Although the focus of **GAMuT** as a package is purely `audio mosaicing`, it will hopefully support in the future a few simple, but useful ways to apply audio effects to resulting audio files.
+Although the main focus of **GAMuT** is `audio mosaicing`, it might increasingly include a few simple, but useful ways to apply audio effects to the resulting audio files.

-Currently, **GAMuT** only supports `audio convolution <https://www.izotope.com/en/learn/the-basics-of-convolution-in-audio-production.html>`_, which we can use to do, among other things, `convolution reverb <https://ask.audio/articles/what-is-convolution-reverb>`_ with any
+Currently, **GAMuT** supports `audio convolution <https://www.izotope.com/en/learn/the-basics-of-convolution-in-audio-production.html>`_, which we can use, among other things, to do `convolution reverb <https://ask.audio/articles/what-is-convolution-reverb>`_ with any
 `impulse response <https://en.wikipedia.org/wiki/Impulse_response>`_ we get our hands on.

 Here's a brief example on how this can be done: